Toporin/eth-walletconnect-keyring/README.md

 - **setAccountToUnlock** : the index of the account that you want to unlock in order to use with the signTransaction and signPersonalMessage methods

-- **getFirstPage** : returns the first ordered set of accounts from the TREZOR account
+- **getFirstPage** : returns the first ordered set of accounts from the WalletConnect account

-- **getNextPage** : returns the next ordered set of accounts from the TREZOR account based on the current page
+- **getNextPage** : returns the next ordered set of accounts from the WalletConnect account based on the current page

-- **getPreviousPage** : returns the previous ordered set of accounts from the TREZOR account based on the current page
+- **getPreviousPage** : returns the previous ordered set of accounts from the WalletConnect account based on the current page

 - **forgetDevice** : removes all the device info from memory